lailaarkadan/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+the differance beteewn the three are:

+-'.map' creates a new array by transforming every element in an array individually -'.filter' creates a new array by removing elements that don't belong.
+-'.reduce' takes all of the elements in an array and reduces them into a single value.

 2. Explain the difference between a callback and a higher order function.

+The differance between higher-order function and a callback is:

+A higher-order function is a function that takes another function as an argument and returns a function to its callers.
+While a callback is a function that passes through another function but the catch is the other function will call it.

 3. Explain what a closure is.

+ A closure gives you access to an outer function’s scope from an inner function.

 4. Describe the four principles of the 'this' keyword.

+- Global binding: the value of "this" will be the window/console Object

+- Implicit binding; when you invoke a function in an object using the dot notation.

+- New binding: whenever a constructor function is implemented 'this' points to a newly created object.

+- Explicit binding : .call, .apply, .bind

 5. Why do we need super() in an extended class?

+We need super() in an extended class because super() is used to call the constructor of the parent class.
+To extend a class we need super() and extends to do that.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.